nsabina/emanual/README.md

 # emanual

-Class final project for TECH16 at Stanford Continous Education This is a question-answering system over a corpus of PDF manuals documents defined by the customer
+Class final project for TECH16 at Stanford Continous Education This is a question-answering system over household manuals in PDF format

 https://emanual.app/